 Appendix Table I-4.
-Estimated Ranges for the Components of Trade Misinvoicing, 2005-2014 (Percent of total country trade, unless noted)
+Estimated Ranges for the Components of Trade Misinvoicing, 2005-2014

-^{} Indicates a developing country where sufficient bilateral goods trade data is reported for GFI to make a bilateral estimation of trade misinvoicing.
+Indicates a developing country where sufficient bilateral goods trade data is reported for GFI to make a bilateral estimation of trade misinvoicing. "."
+Indicates missing data.

 Note: Estimates of total trade default to the magnitude reported by that country's trade partners; if missing, the magnitude reported by each developing country is used.
 Total trade is defined as the total exports plus imports for developing countries as provided by the compilers of the IMF's Direction of Trade Statistics.